-You can use Python with RStudio Server Pro to develop R applications that call Python code using the
+You can use Python with RStudio Workbench (previously RStudio Server Pro) to develop R applications that call Python code using the

 reticulate package.
 You can use Python with RStudio Connect to publish Jupyter Notebooks as well as R applications that call Python code.

-The best approach for using Python with RStudio Server Pro and RStudio Connect is to install one or more versions of Python on the server that are independent of the system-managed version of Python.
+The best approach for using Python with RStudio Workbench and RStudio Connect is to install one or more versions of Python on the server that are independent of the system-managed version of Python.

 Configuring Python with RStudio Connect

 Refer to the documentation at https://docs.rstudio.com/rsc/integration/python/ to install and configure Python with RStudio Connect.

 rstudio-connect) to automatically create virtual environments in Python for each application at deployment time.
 As a result, it is not typically necessary to manually install Python packages or create virtual environments on the RStudio Connect server.